FlorianGrimm/reverse-proxy/docs/docfx/articles/tunnel.md

 - In the cluster configuration their is a "Authentication" property.
     The "Mode" property specifies which authentication method should be used.
-    - "Anonymous" - for learning, testing only - NOT FOR PRODUCTION.
+    - "Basic" - using a password.
     - "JWTBearer" - using the Microsoft.AspNetCore.Authentication.JwtBearer.
     - "ClientCertificate" - using the HTTP/TLS ClientCertificate authentication.